· Tutorials · 10 min read

 tty: true

-• Pay attention to the “image” field.
-If I want to change the Minecraft version or type, I’ll update the image.
-I can find different images here.
-I’m using Paper for a performance boost in vanilla gameplay, but if I want to play modded Minecraft, there are likely Docker images available for me on this site.
+• I paid attention to the “image” field.
+If I wanted to change the Minecraft version or type, I’d update the image.
+I found I could find different images here.
+I was using Paper for a performance boost in vanilla gameplay, but if I wanted to play modded Minecraft, there were likely Docker images available for me on this site.

-• The “MEMORYSIZE” should be about 70% of my VM’s RAM to ensure smooth operation.
+• The “MEMORYSIZE” should be about 70% of my VM’s RAM to ensure smooth operation, or so I read.

 • The “volumes” setting is where the container’s “disk space” is set up. ”:/data:rw” means the container has read and write access to this location.